-Using the viewport meta tag the wrong way can hinder users with visual problems accessing your website.
-By setting
+Using the viewport meta tag the wrong way can prevent people with low vision concerns from accessing your website or web app.

-maximum-scale=1.0, you are disabling the functionality to use pinch zoom on mobile devices, and forcing users to view your page a certain way.
+maximum-scale=1.0, you are disabling the functionality to use pinch zoom on certain mobile devices, forcing people to view your page a certain way.

 The bad way: